open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 To protect against such errors, SDK Spans MAY discard attributes, links, and events that would increase the number of elements of each collection beyond the recommended limit of 1000 elements.
-SDKs MAY provide a way to change this limit,
+SDKs MAY provide a way to change this limit.

-If there is a configurable limit, the SDK MAY honor the environment variables specified in [SDK environment variables](../sdk-environment-variables.md#span-collection-limits).
+If there is a configurable limit, the SDK SHOULD honor the environment variables specified in [SDK environment variables](../sdk-environment-variables.md#span-collection-limits).

 There SHOULD be a log emitted to indicate to the user that an attribute, event,